vazanoir/saturation/README.md

 # saturation
-Set a bigger saturation in your nvidia-settings while your game/program is running.
+Set a different saturation in your `nvidia-settings` while your game/program is running.
 Edit the script two variables to change the values.